moleculerjs/database/docs/README.md

 ```

 # Soft delete
-For using the soft-delete feature, you should just define the `onRemove` property for a field.
+For using the soft-delete feature, you should just define the [`onRemove`](#onremove-function-default-null) property for a field.
 The service detects it at the initialization and turn on this feature.
-Then, you can call the `remove` action or `removeEntity` methods, they won't remove the entities physically, just set the value of the defined field.
+Then, you can call the `remove` action or `removeEntity` method, they won't remove the entities physically, just set the value of the defined field.

 Please note, you should configure scopes, as well in order to skip the deleted entities in the listing methods.